enemonsieur/offis_repo/AREAS/grey matters/CONTENT MARKETING.md

 your business situation and capabilities, and you certainly will be better prepared for the future than your

 # SHAREABILITY
 Here’s the mistake most companies make: They check the box on content and then forget about ignition.
-As I
 introduced in Chapter 1, content isn’t effective if it doesn’t move.
 People have to see it, engage with it, share
 it—or you’re wasting your money.
 By putting the emphasis on exposing your content instead of simply
 producing more, more, more, you create a powerful new marketing competency in the information era.